mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 	# 	fatal: 'video2_2017-11-15' does not appear to be a git repository
 	# 	fatal: Could not read from remote repository.
 	#
+    # in other computer, you won't get the latest history, until you run command:
+    #	$ git pull origin [branch-name: master]
+    #
 ```

 * Discard changes git command